Bernardo-Castilho/SimScript/simscript/README.md

 The **Network** class provides a **shortestPath** method that returns a list of links so entities may travel along the network.

-The **Network** class has a **getLinkDistance** that returns the distance represented by a link.
-You may create classes that extend **Network** and override this method to provide custom behaviors such as congestion and turning costs.

 ## Styles

 **SimScript** includes a CSS file with some simple formatting for the